morgancyber/osticket-prereqs/README.md

 <p>
 </p>
 <p>
-Alright, now that you are connected to your VM you will have to enable IIS.
-Simply access the control panel then select uninstall a program.
-Off to the left select "Turn windows features on or off".
-A list will appear then you will enable Internet Information Services.
+Great!
+Now that you are connected to the VM you will firstly have to enable Internet Information Services (IIS).
+Press the windows key and search for the control panel then select uninstall a program.
+On the left hand side press "Turn windows features on or off".
+A list will appear then you will look for and enable Internet Information Services.
 </p>
 <img src="https://i.imgur.com/qtEnuWu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
 </p>
 <p>
 Excellent.
 Now that you have enabled IIS we need to install Web Platform Installer.
-I have provided a link here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
+I have provided a link here to download it: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
-  That link will provide you with all of the material you need to download to get osTicket up and running.
+  That link will provide you with all of the necessary files for you to download and get started with using osTicket.
 Simply click the link and install the Web Platform Installer
 </p>
 <img src="https://i.imgur.com/AxHCfQ6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>